dwilley21/publication-newsletter-automation/README.md

 4. Open your browser and navigate to `http://localhost:3001` (or the port shown in your terminal)

-5. Use the web interface to upload CSV files, process them, and download the resulting JSON
+5. Use the web interface to upload CSV files, process them, and send campaigns to Brevo

 ### Global Installation